Adamm00/IPSet_ASUS/README.md

 ### Importing and Removing Lists

 Import accepts either a local file path or an HTTP/HTTPS URL.
 Input files must contain one IPv4 address or CIDR range per line.
 Private and reserved ranges are ignored.
 Bare addresses and `/32` entries are handled as IPs; all other valid CIDRs are handled as ranges.

+Imports are one-time copies.
+Skynet retains the imported entries but does not fetch the original file again.
+For a blacklist that refreshes on schedule, add its URL to Malware Blacklist sources with `firewall banmalware add <url>` or the WebUI threat feed manager.
+Threat feeds are for blocking, not scheduled whitelist imports.

 - `firewall import blacklist /path/to/list.txt "Apples"` - Add valid entries to the blacklist with an optional comment.
 - `firewall import whitelist https://example.com/list.txt "Apples"` - Add valid entries to the whitelist with an optional comment.